Date read: 5.16.14

 Book from: Borrowed from C.

 Alison Bechdel opens her tragicomic memoir by casting her closeted gay father as Daedalus, artificer of the labyrinth that enclosed their family’s lives, and somehow complicit in her own, Icarian “downfall” – her eventual realization that she was a lesbian.
 The labyrinth was for me the ideal opening image: I found Fun Home hypnotically meandering, manically meticulous in its assemblage and arrangement of cryptic, resonant details.
-It’s claustrophobic yet internally expansive in its explorations of space, meaning.
+It’s claustrophobic yet internally expansive in its explorations of space, and meaning.

 Most of all, I was in awe of how deep a reader Bechdel is of her own life.
 I had difficulty finding words to express how moved I was by the complexity and intensity of her vision, and the anguished detachment that keeps her in abeyance to this analytic lens.
 “Perhaps my cool aesthetic distance itself does more to convey the arctic climate of our family than any particular literary comparison.”